 Founded by the late, great Bobby Jones and built on 365 acres of prime property, Augusta National Golf Club is the Mecca for hackers and whackers from around the globe.
 From scratch golfers to weekend warriors, hordes flock each year to pay homage to golf’s greatest weekend event.

+During the 2007/2008 season, while playing for the Augusta Lynx of the ECHL, I had the privilege of experiencing The Masters and all of its wonderment.
 Living on the backside of the course in a gated community on Berckman’s Road came with a lot of perks.
 I got to brag to all my golf buddies back home about where I was living and I even got to lace a few drives into the sacred grasses of the pristine course.
 As much as I’d like to leave out the full details, I have to admit that the inconsistent golf shots came from my backyard and over the fence of Augusta National’s property during the off-season and not from within the hallowed grounds.
 No one outside of golf professionals and the exclusive membership list and their guests, is allowed to play the immaculate course.

 During Masters Week, parking became somewhat of a circus around the city of Augusta.
 People, along with renting out their houses, would sell parking space on their property.
 It wasn’t uncommon to drive along any given Augusta street and see cars packed on lawns and backyards.
 Homeowners, with wads of cash in hand, were selling parking space for $35 a day.

 The gated community in which we lived was operated by a local property management company.
 The community was maintained by the company, and during Masters Week, the company would sell parking space to pad its bank account.
 In order to not disturb the tenants of the community, the company gave each resident an orange pylon and a set of rules for parking during Masters Week.
-The pylon was to be placed in our specified tenant parking spot when we were away from home, to show Masters parkers that the spot was reserved for residents and off limits.
+The pylon was to be placed in our specified tenant parking spot when we were away from home to show Masters patrons that the spot was reserved for residents and off limits.
 Simple enough, right?